 Adam Kinzinger (R-IL) issues the first call to enact the 25th amendment and 200 members of Congress back that call.
 There’s chatter about cabinet members resigning so they don’t have to vote on the 25th if it comes to that.
 Today’s 17 resignations include Devos (Dept of Education), Ryan Tully (NSC), Chao (Dept of Transportation and McConnell’s wife), and Mulvaney.
 The Sergeants at Arms for both the House and Senate, the Chief of Police for the Capitol also resign.
 Pence is opposed to enacting the 25th, so impeachment it is.
 Those Articles of have been drafted and are now circulating in the House for signature.
 The media calls for Trump to resign: “He can choose how he leaves.”

 There are more questions about yesterday’s police response.
 Cops were opening gates for insurgents and taking selfies with them in the Rotunda.
-The film clip of a police officer assisting an older, female insurgent down the stairs at the Capitol (instead of arresting her for trespass) absolutely slayed me.
+The film clip of a police officer assisting an older, female insurgent down the stairs at the Capitol (instead of arresting her for trespass) infuriated me.
 There are questions about vets in tactical gear among the insurgents.

 The Washington State Patrol said no arrests were made at Inslee’s home yesterday because “there were no threats to life or property (in spite of them breaking down a gate to gain access to the residence), and not making arrests is a de-escalation technique.
 We can investigate later.”
 Lawmakers propose a gun ban at protests and at the State Capitol.

 How interesting it is that nearly 100 arrests were made in Seattle during the BLM marches last year, 10,000 nationwide.
-Yet 8,000 at the nations’s capitol didn’t warrant any warrants.
+Yet 8,000 at the nations’s capitol didn’t warrant any arrests.
 “If you’re white, you can do anything.”
 The more explanations I hear, the more it sounds like continued upholding of the sacrosanct of white privilege.

 January 8, 2021 – Insurrection Day fallout continues